 Who Is Responsible For The Architectural Style?

-Again, the answer is found in the tour book: the Abbey we see today was built in the 13th century by Henry III.
+The Abbey we see today was built in the 13th century by Henry III.
 His architects followed the Gothic style that embodies French cathedrals.
 Find his tomb in the Abbey’s North Ambulatory section, close to Edward the Confessor.